-Barriers B Τ L S F Requirements

-Need for a minimum knowledge Х • Assess prior knowledge making use of

-programme controls etc

-programme Provide any necessary introductory

-materials or additional resources

-Difficulty in aligning the level of Х • Offer different training modules with

-difficulty varying levels of complexity

-Provide personalized guidance and

-• Moderately increase the difficulty of the

-modules

-• Incorporate self-assessment mechanisms

-• Establish a set of minimum knowledge

-bases or prerequisites to select the courses

-Difficulty in aligning the value of Х • Determine the learning outcomes of each

-training modules Pay attention to participants' expectations

-and the overall objectives of the

-CyberSecPro program

-Difficulty in managing emerging Х • Find the appropriate feedback and

-areas of knowledge and collaboration between the various

-professional profiles - during CyberSecPro entities

-project integration and operation • Review the courses and identify the types

-of competencies/skills to be developed.

-and methodologies for their association

-• Explore how to relate the new profiles to

-an existing Knowledge area or to the

-creation of a new and original Knowledge

-area

-Difficulty in dynamically adapting Х Х • Explore the evolution of the market, its

-the training modules to the new demands, the contents of the training

-demand, the constant modules and tools

-technological changes, and

-Difficulty in reaching consensus - $\mathbf{v}$ $\mathbf{v}$ • Saak the appropriate surgery between

-on training programmes or Λ Λ institutions

-modules Create groups of experts
+Barriers В Т L S F Requirements Need for a minimum knowledge or prerequisites for CyberSecPro programme Х Assess prior knowledge making use of existing mechanisms such as tests, exams, controls, etc. Provide any necessary introductory materials or additional resources Difficulty in aligning the level of difficulty X Offer different training modules with varying levels of complexity Provide personalized guidance and mentorship Moderately increase the difficulty of the modules Incorporate self-assessment mechanisms Establish a set of minimum knowledge bases or prerequisites to select the courses Difficulty in aligning the value of training modules Х Determine the learning outcomes of each training module Pay attention to participants' expectations and the overall objectives of the CyberSecPro program Difficulty in managing emerging areas of knowledge and professional profiles - during project integration and operation X Find the appropriate feedback and collaboration between the various CyberSecPro entities Review the courses and identify the types of competencies/skills to be developed.
+This entails reviewing the state of the art and methodologies for their association Explore how to relate the new profiles to an existing Knowledge area or to the creation of a new and original Knowledge area Difficulty in dynamically adapting the training modules to the demand, the constant technological changes, and knowledge areas Х Х • Explore the evolution of the market, its new demands, the contents of the training modules and tools Difficulty in reaching consensus on training programmes or modules Х Х Seek the appropriate synergy between institutionsCreate groups of experts